Catherine Greathead1

 George Miles Greathead1

-George Miles Greathead was born on 7 July 1871 in Wesleyan Mission House, High Street, Werk en Rust, Georgetown, British Guiana.1,2 He was the son of John Greathead and Sarah Miles.
-He was working in the Post Office.2 He married Charlotte Maude Sealy.2
+George Miles Greathead was born on 10 July 1871 in Wesleyan Mission House, High Street, Werk en Rust, Georgetown, British Guiana.1,2 He was the son of John Greathead and Sarah Miles.
+He worked in the Post Office.2 He married Charlotte Maude Sealy.2

 Children of George Miles Greathead and Charlotte Maude Sealy